Continuo |

 by Steve Panizza

-The description of a new course at the University of Minnesota titled "Design for a Disrupted World" motivated me to develop the idea of a 43-note Gorham Street continuo organ last summer.
-A colleague queried a group of friends who were church musicians and came to a comparable conclusion.
-Think of the pipe organ in terms of tradition.
+Think of the organ in terms of tradition.
 Tradition, though, must evolve to remain relevant.
-Please think of this 43-note work-tool in terms of what it can do, not what it cannot do.
+So please think of this 43-note musician's tool in terms of what it can do, not what it cannot do.

-With a continuo design architecture that recycles old organ pipes with new, I evolved tradition to produce an instrument with a sustainable cost of ownership and the innate ability to invite a diverse set of musicians to participate in its use.
-In designing to employ Victorian pipe scales of wider width, I can offer timbres through the blended use of recycled pipework from eras past.
+With a continuo design architecture that recycles old organ pipes with new, I evolved tradition to produce a 43-note instrument with a sustainable cost of ownership and the innate ability to invite a diverse set of musicians to participate in its use.

-I welcome inquiries.
+A commission worth pursuing, I welcome inquiries.

-Hohlpfeife 8' Baß (notes 06 - 17, stopped wood)
+Bourdon 8' Bass (notes 06 - 48, stopped wood)

-Prestant 4' Diskant (notes 18 - 48)
+Flûte ouverte 4' Discant (notes 18 - 48)

-Flaut 4' Diskant (notes 18 - 48, open wood)
+Gambe 4' Discant (notes 18 - 48)

 Octav 2' (notes 06 - 48)